Performance Tuning FME: System Hardware and Configuration

 Virtual Machines

 However, FME deployed on a Virtual Machine can sometimes run slower than on an equivalent desktop machine.
-This is often due to a poorly configured VM environment where several VM machines are sharing resources that are actually designed for a single-use machine, such as network bandwidth, memory resources, and shared drives.
+This is often due to a poorly configured VM environment in which several VMs share resources designed for a single-use machine, such as network bandwidth, memory, and shared drives.

-Network latency on the VM cluster may be an issue when accessing a database from a VM.
-The host machine must be capable of supporting the number of guest VM machines, including the network bandwidth to support database access and network file system.
+Network latency within the VM cluster may cause issues when accessing a database from a VM.
+The host machine must be capable of supporting the number of guest VMs, including the network bandwidth required for database access and the network file system.

-Tip: Past experience has shown that disabling dynamic memory management for the virtual machines' environment, may improve memory allocation and performance.
+Past experience has shown that disabling dynamic memory management in the virtual machine environment can improve memory allocation and performance.

 Machine Comparisons

-Sometimes, the same workspace performs differently on different computers, even when the specification looks identical.
+Sometimes, the same workspace behaves differently across systems, even when the specification appears identical.
 If you see different performance characteristics on different machines, then it might be because of one of these differences:

-- Does each install of FME have the same access permissions to the source/destination data?
+• Does each FME installation have the same access permissions to the source/destination data?

-- Is one system running extra software that might consume resources?
+• Is one system running extra software that could be consuming resources?

-In general, to improve performance, many factors need to be static, and those that cannot be controlled need to be minimized.
-Using different machines destroys most controls.
+In general, performance improves when many factors remain static (consistent), and those that cannot be controlled should be minimized.
+Using different machines removes most of that control.

 32-bit Windows and 32-bit FME

-Tip: Use 64-bit FME wherever possible.
-However, if 32-bit FME is unavoidable, either increase the amount of available memory on 32-bit Windows by using the /3GB switch or use a 64-bit computer.
+Use the 64-bit FME version wherever possible.
+However, if the 32-bit FME version is unavoidable, either increase the available memory on the 32-bit Windows machine with the /3GB switch or use a 64-bit machine.